36 Million Have Sought US Unemployment Aid Since Virus Hit

 Nearly 3 million laid-off workers applied for U.S. unemployment benefits last week as the viral outbreak led more companies to slash jobs even though most states have begun to let some businesses reopen under certain restrictions.

+The wave of layoffs has heightened concerns that more government aid is needed to sustain the economy through the deep recession caused by the viral outbreak.
+Republicans in Congress are locked in a standoff with Democrats, who have proposed trillions more in aid, including for struggling states and localities, beyond the nearly $3 trillion already given to individuals and businesses.
+Republican leaders say they want to first see how previous aid affects the economy and have expressed skepticism about approving much more spending now.

 Roughly 36 million people have now filed for jobless aid in the two months since the coronavirus first forced millions of businesses to close their doors and shrink their workforces, the Labor Department said Thursday.
-An additional 842,000 people applied for aid through a separate federal program set up for the self-employed and gig workers, bringing last week's total to 3.8 million.
+An additional 842,000 people applied for aid last week through a separate federal program set up for the self-employed and gig workers.

-All told, the figures point to a job market that remains gripped by its worst crisis in decades and an economy that is sinking into a severe downturn.
-The results show that the tentative reopening of some businesses in many states has done little to reverse the flow of mass layoffs.
+All told, the figures point to a job market gripped by its worst crisis in decades and an economy that is sinking into a severe downturn.
+The report suggests the tentative reopening of some businesses in many states has done little to reverse the flow of mass layoffs.
 Last week’s pace of new applications for aid is four times the record high that prevailed before the coronavirus struck hard in March.

 Jobless workers in some states are still reporting difficulty applying for or receiving benefits.
 These include free-lance, gig and self-employed workers, who became newly eligible for jobless aid this year.